+We revealed the features of the building that had been covered up during its life as standard office configuration.
 Existing timber beams and Victorian brickwork were exposed and sand blasted to create dramatic interior spaces.
 Exposed services were installed with galvanised metal finishes to complete the industrial aesthetic and create visual features throughout the spaces.

 New flooring and kitchens were added to provide an overall unique office space in a central location for prospective tenants.

 Urban DNA Shipping Containers – Leeds